soundpress/RulesOfNYC/docs/c01/index.rst

    (2) Fittings shall be marked on the body or hub on opposite sides.
 The marking shall consist of the manufacturer's name or trade mark and the symbol PVC or ABS and the type designation (I or II) for PVC and the symbol of the National Sanitation Foundation Drain Waste Vent.

-   (3) In addition to the markings as required under § 19-01(f)(1) and (2), all pipe and fittings shall bear the labeling required under the conditions of approval by the Board and Section P102.2b of RS16 of the Building Code of the City of New York.
+   (3) In addition to the markings as required under 2 RCNY § 19-01(f)(1) and (2), all pipe and fittings shall bear the labeling required under the conditions of approval by the Board and Section P102.2b of RS16 of the Building Code of the City of New York.

 (g) Installation.
 Installation of pipe and fittings shall be in accordance with the provisions of Section P102.2b of RS16 of the Building Code of the City of New York.